 About the Stadium Project

-The stadium will be downsized from its existing capacity of 50,000 seats to a capacity of approximately 35,000 seats.
-It will be configured to support a variety of sports and entertainment events, including football, soccer, rugby and other sports that are played on a rectangular field.
+The new Aloha Stadium will be downsized from the existing stadium’s capacity of 50,000 seats to a capacity of 25,000 to 30,000 seats.
+The new Aloha Stadium will be configured to support a variety of sports and entertainment events, including football, soccer, rugby and other sports played on a rectangular field.
 In addition, concerts, community functions and family-oriented events will be hosted in the facility.
-The multipurpose stadium would have a comprehensive array of fan amenities and support spaces to market new events, including additional luxurious seating options, more extensive concessions, and improved facility circulation.
+The multipurpose stadium will be designed to enhance the fan experience with a comprehensive array of amenities and support spaces to market new events, including luxurious seating options, extensive concessions, and efficient facility circulation.